Page 2 of 3

 You might not know the algorithm that created the numbers but you can still make good guesses at what comes next by simply observing the patterns in the generated sequence.

 A sequence of numbers can be treated as random for many purposes if it isn’t possible to make a profit by betting on them using the best plan you can invent!

 So in this sense random numbers have to occur equally often and, taking the same argument on a stage, all possible pairs should occur equally often.

 Well, for example, if the number 4 was followed more often by 6 than any other digit then you could use this irregularity to predict the next number whenever you saw a 4 appear.
 In the same way that any inequality in the frequency of the single digits could be used to make a profit on betting so could any inequality in the frequency of digit pairs – and of course digit triples, quadruples and so on…

 What this means is that to test a stream of numbers for good randomness you need to look at the frequencies of single digits, pairs, triples, quadruples, whatever five digits are called and so on forever, clearly an impossible task!

 In practice we generally only ask random numbers to be random up to pairings on the basis that humans and even machines are very poor at noticing patterns beyond pairings.

 In fact for most applications we even relax the condition on the number pairs to the simpler requirement that subsequent random number pairs are “uncorrelated”.
 Roughly speaking this means that if there is any association between number pairs it is so complicated that humans can’t make use of it to their advantage.

 When you test the random numbers that the square method produces in this way they fail miserably.
-They may be unpredictable in a deterministic sense but they contain a statistical pattern that can be used to guess the next number in such a way that you would be correct better than chance alone.
+They may be unpredictable in a weak deterministic sense but they contain a statistical pattern that can be used to guess the next number in such a way that you would be correct more often than blind guessing.